hemang111/TO-DO-List/README.md

 - Unique functionality crafted from original ideas
 - Local storage for seamless data management
 - User-friendly interface for an intuitive experience
+- More Features like: Task status, Task priority, and sub-task will be added.
 ## JavaScript Implementation
 The core functionality of the TO-DO List app is implemented using JavaScript.
 Below is an overview of the key JavaScript code responsible for various aspects of the app: